inventory management

 Monitoring inventory levels with limits

-In Craftybase, you can define “Low Stock Limits” to help identify when you need to make or purchase new inventory.
+In Craftybase, you can define “Low Stock Limits” to flag when you need to make or purchase more inventory.

-Simply go to the Product page for the appropriate item and set the low stock limit accordingly.
-When your product level falls below this number, it will be marked as “Low Stock” on the Product page.
+Go to the Product page for an item and set the low stock limit.
+When your product level falls below that number, it will be marked as “Low Stock” on the Products page.

 Step 2: Track your Materials